erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 [Joe Birsh](https://joebirch.co/), Android developer at Buffer, built an amazing project called [ChordAssist](https://chordassist.com/) to help mute, deaf and blind to learn how to play guitar.

 ## 💸 Making money
 One of the most motivating and concrete output of a side project is the money it can generate.
-For me it was...
+I've made...

-- Nodablock: USD 2000 (4 sales at $500)
+- Nodablock: USD2000 (4 sales at $500)
 - Party in Beijing: $2350 in ticket sales
-- Citymayor: ~ USD 3000
+- Citymayor: ~ USD3000

-Those projects were discountinued, but I'm sometimes wondering if I had keep working on it, how much I would have made today?
-Some people will think that a new project worth invest time if that makes money, but I don't think it should be the way to think about it.
-It could ideally become one.
-If your main goal is to make money and you take more risk than doing this in your free time, it should be call a [startup](https://startupclass.samaltman.com).
+Only Citymayor is running now, but I'm sometimes wondering if I have kept working on it, how much I would have made today?
+Some persons will think a new project worth invest time if that makes money, but I don't think it should be the way to think about it.
+It could ideally generate income but I think that's the wrong motivation to have.
+If your main goal is to make money and you'll have to take more risk, it should be called a [startup](https://startupclass.samaltman.com).

 My current project ([Travel Hustlers](https://travelhustlers.co)) does not make any money.
 Nodablock and Citymayor were money driven, Travel Hustlers and PartyInBeijing passion driven.
 The PartyInBeijing being the one I've enjoyed to work on the most, and I think fullfilled me the most.